Professor Tanaka: Early life

-Kalani was born in Honolulu, Hawaii, the son of Charles J. Kalani and Christina Leong Kalani.
-Charlie began studying judo in 1939.
-He graduated from Iolani School in 1949.
+Kalani was born in Honolulu, Territory of Hawaii, the son of Charles J. Kalani and Christina Leong Kalani.
+His father was Native Hawaiian, and his mother was of Chinese descent.
+Kalani began studying judo in 1939, and earned a black belt in Danzan-ryu Jujitsu from Seishiro Okazaki.

+Kalani graduated from Iolani School in 1949.
 His wife, Doris Kalani, later credited Kalani's time on the football team and Kenneth A. Bray's influence with keeping him away from trouble.
 After graduating from high school, Kalani attended Weber Junior College (now Weber State University), where he met his wife in 1952.
-Together, they had three children: Cheryle Kalani, Carl Kalani, and Karen Kalani Beck.
+He also played college football at the University of Utah, as a guard.

 In 1955, Kalani was drafted into the U.S. Army, where he rose to the rank of sergeant.
 Kalani left the military in 1966 and moved to Monterey, California.
-He ran a Judo and Danzan-ryu Jujitsu academy with Professor John Chow-Hoon.
-San Francisco promoter Roy Shire asked Kalani to wrestle in 1967, launching his wrestling career.
+He ran a Judo and Danzan-ryu academy with John Chow-Hoon.

+Kalani was also a heavyweight boxer.
+He advanced to the finals of the 1950 NCAA Junior College Boxing Championships, but was defeated by Ed Sanders.
+He fought professionally from March 1953 to February 1954, retiring with a record of 3–2–0, with one win by knockout.

 Professional wrestling career

+Kalani got into professional wrestling in 1958, making his debut in his home state of Hawaii during his service with the military.
+In 1966 after retiring from the military, Kalani began wrestling full time.
+San Francisco promoter Roy Shire approached Kalani in 1967, launching his career in earnest.
+He also worked for World Championship Wrestling in Australia.

-One of the characteristics of Kalani's wrestling gimmick was that he threw salt in his opponents' eyes, a tactic that is most commonly associated with Japanese villain wrestlers.
-Kalani did play the stereotypical Japanese villain with the requisite knowledge of martial arts.
+Kalani adopted the heel gimmick of Professor Toru Tanaka (or simply Professor Tanaka), a Japanese villain from Hiroshima (though Kalani was actually of Hawaiian and Chinese origin).
+One of the characteristics of his gimmick was that he threw ceremonial salt in his opponents' eyes after "blessing" each corner of the ring, a tactic that is most commonly associated with Japanese villain wrestlers.
+Tanaka did play the stereotypical Japanese villain with the requisite knowledge of martial arts.
 He employed a combination of power skills, martial arts, and his feared Japanese sleeper submission hold.
-Kalani's most famous tag team partner was Harry Fujiwara (better known as Mr. Fuji), whom he knew from high school in Hawaii.
+Tanaka's most famous tag team partner was Harry Fujiwara (better known as Mr. Fuji), whom he knew from high school in Hawaii.
 In his book, Listen, You Pencil Neck Geeks, Freddie Blassie explored the relationship between the two "Japanese" heels.